PlantBasedTendies/LangChainApps/README.md

 - Storing the vector embeddings locally in a Weaviate vector db
 - Using an OpenAI API Key / GPT 3.5 Turbo to answer questions about the EO

-\
-:gear: To run the notebook, you will need to populate **default.env** with your OpenAI API key and rename it to **.env**
-\
-:ant: Function logging using @decorators allows for debugging
 --------

 ### :rofl: **joke.py**